 Pricey

 The Wusthof Classic 8" is one of our favorite overall chef's knives.
 It performed impressively well throughout our months of testing in both the kitchen and the lab and is our top recommendation for anyone who is looking for an excellent quality knife that's truly a workhorse.
-Straight from the factory, this sturdy knife arrived with an exceptionally sharp edge of 140 on the BESS scale — on par with a razor blade — which is even more impressive than our measured lineup average of 190 BESS (smaller BESS numbers mean a sharper blade).
-We also measured the hardness of its X50CrMoV15 steel at 54 HRC (not quite as good as Wusthof's claimed value of 58 HRC), which is just above the average measured HRC value of 53 from all the knives in our lineup.
+Straight from the factory, this sturdy knife arrived with an exceptionally sharp edge of 140 on the BESS scale — on par with a razor blade — which is even more impressive than the measured average across all of the knives we tested of 190 BESS (smaller BESS numbers mean a sharper blade).
+We also measured the hardness of its X50CrMoV15 steel at 54 HRC.
+Even though it's not quite as good as Wusthof's claimed value of 58 HRC, it is just above the average measured HRC value of 53 from all the knives in our lineup.

 The eight-inch Classic chef's knife from Wusthof has all the prowess and precision of a top-tier blade, plus the heft and strength of a true kitchen workhorse.